 We provide our students with rides to class, computer access, and all the tools and support they need to excel in traditional and/or online classrooms.
 Our students and graduates have enjoyed or currently enjoy successful studies at the following institutions:

 • Coconino Community College

-Our clients are often surprised at what they can accomplish in school with adequate support and motivation.
+Our students are often surprised at what they can accomplish in school with adequate support and motivation.
 We do whatever it takes to help you succeed in school and move to the next level in your education.

 Can I eat whatever I want?

-Yes and no. We help our clients learn how to eat a healthy diet.
+Yes and no. We help our students learn how to eat a healthy diet.
 You and your roommates will prepare your own meals and enjoy them together.
 We will teach you how to plan a menu, create a food budget, and cook healthy meals.